 How Do You Know If You Have Debts in Collection?

 Not sure if your stimulus funds could be in danger from creditors?
 Understanding the collections process can help.
-You can also pull your free credit report at AnnualCreditReport.com.
-Through April 2021, you can get a free credit report once a week to help you manage personal finances as proactively as possible during the fallout from coronavirus.
+You can also check your credit reports to help you manage personal finances as proactively as possible during the fallout from coronavirus.

 Tips for Protecting Your Stimulus Funds